t04glovern/aws-robomaker-cfn/.blog/README.md

 ![Cloud9 RoboMaker Environment](img/robomaker-environment-01.png)

 Once the environment starts up we're just going to open an example project by clicking "Robot Monitoring".
-You will begin to see a download occuring pulling down the sample project; and once complete you will be presented with a `README`.
+You will begin to see a download occurring pulling down the sample project; and once complete you will be presented with a `README`.

 ![Cloud9 RoboMaker Environment CloudWatch Project](img/robomaker-environment-02.png)